mdbridge/click-by-voice/README.md

 per-webpage defaults, see
 [displaying hints in detail](./doc/displaying_hints.md).

-Hint numbers are not shown when printing but will show up when you copy from a hinted webpage.
+Hint numbers are not shown when printing and should not show up when you copy from a hinted webpage.

 ## Using Click by Voice with voice commands